 -University of Bonn, amongst others.

-Yes, one can study in Germany without knowing German as many universities offer varied English-taught programmes in almost every field of study and English is also one of the commonly spoken language in the country.
+Yes, one can study in Germany without knowing German as many universities offer varied English-taught programmes in almost every field of study and English is also one of the commonly spoken languages in the country.

 Availing free education in Germany while being part of one of the leading universities in the country is a dream for many.
 If you are planning to pursue a course in the great educational infrastructure of the country but are not sure about how to get started with it then the experts at Leverage Edu can help you choose the right German university that best fits your career ambitions.
 From helping you complete the admission related formalities to preparing for visa interviews, the counsellors will assist you at every step!